 Messages displayed on the DIC indicate the status of the vehicle or some action that may be needed to correct a condition.
-Multiple messages may appear one after another.
+Multiple messages may display one after the other.

-The messages that do not require immediate action can be acknowledged and cleared by pressing \checkmark .
+The messages that do not require immediate action can be acknowledged and cleared by pressing SEL.
 The messages that require immediate action cannot be cleared until that action is performed.

-All messages should be taken seriously; clearing the message does not correct the problem.
+All messages should be taken seriously and clearing the messages does not correct the problem.

-The following are the possible messages and some information about them.
+The following are some of the vehicle messages that may be displayed depending on the vehicle content.